jamesmontemagno/Xamarin.Plugins/TextToSpeech/Common/TextToSpeechPlugin/component/Details.md

 * Speak Rate
 * Locale/Language of Speech
 * Decide to queue speech block
-* Gather all available languages to speak in
+* Gather all available languages to speak

+Works completely from shared code or PCL projects.